 First of all, these packs weigh roughly 5.5 lbs.
 That's just the pack: heavy.
 Now, the support systems are great and the adjustments are near endless.
 If you know how to use them all, that's a huge plus for this pack (might be useless for most kids).
 If I wanted to pack in 80 lbs of gear for a month-long stay somewhere, this pack would be a decent choice.
 But I don't want to pack 80 lbs anywhere, or for any reason.
 80 lbs on my back sounds awful.

 What I do want is a pack that allows me to bring me and my gear to remote destinations and allow endless adventure.
 This pack will do that, though slowly.
 What I mean is, because it's heavy and poorly balanced, I have to hike slowly with it.
 If I use a smaller pack that fits closer to my body (think of combining center of gravity with the need for athletic body mechanics), then I can move much faster.
 If I move faster, I get further.
 If I go further, more adventure awaits.

 Also, if I use this pack then my body mechanics are all wrong for any athletic movement.
 When I need to bend forward, the relatively high Center of Gravity (CoG) essentially throws itself over my head.
 If I move side-to-side then the wide CoG throws my back around.
 End result: I have to slow down because of the pack, and no adjustments to compression straps will change that need.

 I hope this helps get your wheels turning.
-Happy hiking!
+Happy adventuring!